dandi/dandi-archive/doc/design/zarr-manifests.md

 shall additionally produce a *manifest file* listing various information about the Zarr and its entries in the format described in the next section.
-This manifest file shall be stored in the Archive's S3 bucket at the path `zarr-manifest/{zarr_id}.json`, where `{zarr_id}` is replaced by the ID of the Zarr.
+This manifest file shall be stored in the Archive's S3 bucket at the path `zarr-manifest/{zarr_id}/{checksum}.json`, where `{zarr_id}` is replaced by the ID of the Zarr and `{checksum}` is replaced by the Dandi Zarr checksum of the Zarr at that point in time.
 The manifest file shall be world-readable, unless the Zarr is embargoed or belongs to an embargoed Dandiset, in which case appropriate steps shall be taken to limit read access to the file.

-If a manifest file is generated for a Zarr for which an earlier manifest file was already generated, the newer file shall replace the older.

 Manifest files shall also be generated for all Zarrs already in the Archive when this feature is first implemented.